Skip to main content

 Addon availability and runtime checks

-Some tools depend on addons being enabled on your FileSpin account.
-The agent always verifies addon availability before attempting addon-dependent operations:
+Some capabilities depend on addons being enabled on your FileSpin account.
+The agent always verifies addon availability before attempting addon-dependent operations by querying the account's enabled addons through the MCP server.

 BACKGROUND_REMOVALAI background removalBackground removal processing